The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Methods

 In this work, we introduce a new and more efficient way of partitioning the sphere into smaller square maps.
 This is directly inspired by a botanical phenomenon known as \textit{phyllotaxis} (from Latin "leaf arrangement"), which refers to the way in which plants arrange their repeating parts (leaves, seeds, florets, etc...) in order to maximize the space occupation \citep[see e.g.][p.~113]{Conway_1996}.
 It turns out that in many cases (e.g. for the dandelion seeds or the florets on the sunflower head) the spatial distribution of points is mathematically described by the so-called Fibonacci grid.
 As shown in \citet{Swinbank_2006}, the spherical coordinates which describe the $i$-th point on a Fibonacci grid with a total of $2N + 1$ points are given by,

 where $\varphi \approx 1.618$ is the golden ratio.
-We use these coordinates as the centers of our maps.
+We use these coordinates as the centers of our maps\footnote{Instead of following Eq.~(\ref{eq:fibonacci}), the first $\approx 10$ patches closest to each pole have been placed manually, in order to avoid overlapping.}.
 In addition, for square patches, we find that the coverage of the sphere is maximized when one diagonal of the squares lies on a meridian.
 Using this method, we place $1195$ square patches of size $5 \times 5 \, \mathrm{deg}^2$; therefore covering $\approx 72\%$ of the sphere's solid angle (the same approximate percentage would also be reached in the case of $10 \times 10 \, \mathrm{deg}^2$ square patches).
 The arrangement of spherical squares is shown in Figure ~\ref{fig:fibonacci}.
 Every square patch we extract is sampled on a regular grid with $2048^2$ pixels, resulting in a pixel size of about $ 0.14 \, \mathrm{arcmin}$.